vipinyadav2k/expense_manager/README.md

 # Expense Manager App
-This is an Expense Manager Project built Using Hibernate and MySQL The CRUD Operations:
+This is a Basic Expense Manager Project built Using Hibernate and MySQL The CRUD Operations:
 1. Insert Expense
 2. View All Expenses